openSUSE:Packaging Python

 https://github.com/numpy/numpy/archive/v1.16.2.tar.gz#/numpy-1.16.2.tar.gz

 The #/numpy-1.16.2.tar.gz part at the end is important.
-If that is left off, the openSUSE:Factory source validator will download a file named v1.16.2.tar.gz instead of numpy-1.16.2.tar.gz, which will cause the source validation to fail.
+If that is left off, the openSUSE:Factory source validator will download a file named v1.16.2.tar.gz instead of numpy-1.16.2.tar.gz which will cause the source validation to fail.

 BuildRequires

-BuildRequires are not conditional and apply for the whole spec file.
-There is no such thing as "if I build for Python 2, I require package foo"; you simply require all packages for all variants.
+BuildRequires are not conditional and apply to the whole spec file.
+There is no such thing as “if I build for Python 2, I require package foo”; you simply require all packages for all variants.

-To automatically require a python package for all flavors of python within the build set, use the %python_module macro.
+To automatically require a Python package for all flavors of Python within the build set, use the %python_module macro:

 BuildRequires: %{python_module setuptools}